-Today, current understanding of evolutionary biology and complexity science means that a rapidly growing number of internationally respected experts are warning about the dangers of the continued use of animal models as surrogate humans [4-6].
-One of the most notable being the award winning oncologist Dr Azra Raza, director of the MDS Centre at Columbia University, who stated this in her TEDx talk:
+And a growing number of internationally respected experts are warning about the dangers of the continued use of animal models as surrogate humans [4-6].
+One of the most notable being award winning oncologist Dr Azra Raza, director of the MDS Centre at Columbia University, who stated this in her TEDx talk:

 “One of the reasons is that our system for developing drugs for cancer is essentially broke.
 We CAN and SHOULD do better.
 I am here on this stage today really because of the mouse.
 Earlier this year I pointed out that one of the reasons we are not developing novel therapies for cancer fast enough is that we have been relying too much on animal models.
 I’ve been getting hate mails since then, but the fact of the matter is that we cured acute myeloid leukemia in mice back in 1977 and in humans to day we are using the same drugs with absolutely dreadful results.
 We have to stop studying mice because it is essentially pointless and we have to start studying freshly obtained human cells”.
 (Emphasis added).

 Certainly the most famous example of all is penicillin.
 Arguably the most important medicine of all time, penicillin is cited in Parliamentary EDM 66.
-Discovered by Alexander Fleming, penicillin was delayed for human patients by over a decade because it has no effect on rabbits.
+Discovered by Alexander Fleming, this great cure was delayed for humans by over a decade because it has no effect on rabbits.
 Here is Alexander Fleming on animal testing:

 ‘How fortunate we didn’t have these animal tests in the 1940’s, for penicillin would probably never have been granted a license and the whole field of antibiotics might never have been realised.’